Chef Essig's Featured Item of the Week: Korean Tacos

 A chef colleague recently said he waited for 45 minutes in a line of over 100 people to get his tacos-- and they were worth every minute and cent.

 The trucks you see at construction sites or near busy intersections of the city may be often overlooked, but with some innovation and creativity, they can turn into real money-makers.
 Choi stated in an article with the Wall Street Journal that in the first year of business, Kogi generated over 2 million dollars in revenue.

 UNC Dining Services has not strapped on wheels to its services yet, but we would like to offer our customers a taste of this trend that has recently hit the streets.

-You can sample a version of Korean Tacos at Holmes Dining Hall on Thursday, November 18th @ Lunch at The Grille while enjoying the marketplace feel and camaraderie with friends and colleagues.
+You can sample a version of our Korean Tacos at Holmes Dining Hall on Thursday, September 27th @ Lunch at The Grille while enjoying the marketplace feel and camaraderie with friends and colleagues.
 We hope you enjoy.
 Keep on Truck’n!